Mattress Shopping Tips Online

 Mattress Shopping Tip #8: Look for Samples

-Any mattress that’s particularly unique will usually offer some sort of miniature sample that you can order (for free) so that you can test it out for yourself.
-Purple Mattress is a good example here.
-You can go onto their website and get two little miniature samples of Hyper-Elastic Polymer delivered to your house.
+Any mattress that’s particularly unique will usually offer some sort of miniature sample that you can order (for free) so that you can feel it for yourself.
+Purple 4 mattress is a good example here.
+You can visit their website and get two little miniature samples of Hyper-Elastic Polymer delivered to your house.
 It’s not a substitute for trying the mattress, but it will give you a decent idea of what to expect from the material.

 For standard foams, such as memory foam or latex foam, you won’t usually find samples out there.
 Your best bet is to test a mattress in-store if you aren’t familiar with the material.
-From my experience, most people know what memory foam and poly foam feel like, but latex foam is a little less ubiquitous and therefore may be worth experiencing in-person.
-It’s usually more responsive, bouncy, and airy than is memory foam or poly foam.
-A good way to describe latex foam is ‘spongey’.
-Some people love it; some people hate it.
-Definitely form your own opinion of it though.
+From our experience, most people know what memory foam and poly foam feel like, but latex foam is a little less common and therefore may be worth experiencing in-person.
+It’s usually more responsive, bouncy, and airy than memory foam or poly foam.
+A good way to describe latex foam is “spongy.”
+Some people love it, some people hate it.
+Definitely form your own opinion of it, though.
 You can also check out our picks for the best latex mattress.

 Mattress Shopping Tip #9:

 If you’re shopping for a well-known mattress, chances are a friend, family member, or colleague has tested or owns one.
-Therefore, not a horrible idea to send out a post on Facebook asking for input.
+Therefore, it’s not a horrible idea to send out a post on Facebook or Twitter or your family group text asking for input.
 You may get nothing, but you may also get some good insight.
 Worth a try.

 Mattress Shopping Tip #10: